 Dublin Airport is located in North County Dublin, near the suburb of Swords.
 Crowded at the best of times, it can be positively claustrophobic during peak travel hours, with delays, especially at the security check.
 Dublin Airport now has two modernized terminal buildings with good passenger facilities, from restaurants to shopping.
 Dublin Airport is located near the interchange between the M50 and the M1, signposted from Dublin City and locally.
-Several bus services both locally and nationally connect to Dublin Airport – see our special page for information on public transport to Dublin Airport.
-Destinations served from Dublin Airport include the Irish airports, the United Kingdom, Continental Europa, the Americas, North Africa and the Canary Islands, as well as the Middle East.
+Several bus services both locally and nationally connect to Dublin Airport.
+Destinations served from Dublin Airport include the Irish airports, the United Kingdom, Continental Europa, the Americas, North Africa, and the Canary Islands, as well as the Middle East.

 After a spectacular commercial crash-landing, so to say, Galway Airport has had to suspend all commercial traffic. “until further notice”, as the website says for quite a while now.

 George Best Belfast City Airport is located in East Belfast, near the Titanic Quarter, and a modern, smallish, in places utilitarian transit facility, not really a tourist destination.
 Reached via the A2, Sydenham By-Pass road between Belfast and Holywood, with Translink operating an Airlink from the Airport terminal to Belfast Europa Bus Centre.
 Shuttle bus services also operate between the airport and the adjacent rail halt at Sydenham with connections to Belfast’s Central and Victoria Street Stations.
 Destinations served from George Best Belfast City Airport are the United Kingdom and Continental Europe.